Once a pool of applicants has been drawn through the advertising process, the most appropriate candidates are identified through a selection process.

 Form the selection committee

-The hiring manager should nominate the Chair of the selection committee.
+As per the Recruitment Procedure, the hiring manager should nominate the Chair of the selection committee.
 Commonly the hiring manager is also the Chair, however in some instances this may not be the case.

 Composition requirements for all selection committees